cherrysop00-ops/BreakFree/README.md

-# BreakFree: " A Science-Driven System to Permanently Break Smoking & Mobile Addiction ”
-BreakFree — Hackathon Project

-A science-driven digital system to permanently break smoking & mobile addiction without fear, guilt, punishment or substitutes.

-# -> What BreakFree Does

-Teaches smokers how to escape nicotine step-by-step

-Helps users handle cravings using a 90-second Craving Wave System

-Prevents relapse with trigger prediction

-Provides family & friend support mode

-Offers psychologist & ex-smoker guidance

-Uses Allen Carr philosophy (no substitutes, no fear)

-Guilt-free design — no streaks, no punishments, no restrictions

-# -> Tech Stack

-Frontend: React Native
-Backend: Node.js, Express.js
-Database: PostgreSQL (with pgvector)
-AI Coach: LLM-based craving & relapse support
-Admin Panel: React Web

-# -> Current Status

-This repository is for hackathon submission.
-Full code will be uploaded as the prototype is completed.

-# -> Demo

-Demo video link will be added soon.

-# -> Website / App

-Mobile app under development.

-# ->Documents

-Project Abstract

-System Design

-Flow Diagrams
-(Will be added in Google Drive)
+# BreakFree: A Science-Driven System to Permanently Break Smoking & Mobile Addiction

+BreakFree is a science-driven digital recovery system designed to permanently break **smoking** and **mobile addiction**—without fear, guilt, punishment, substitutes, or restrictions.
+It combines **Allen Carr’s method**, **neuroscience**, **cognitive reframing**, and a **90-second craving-wave engine** to help users escape addiction from the inside out.

+---

+## 🚀 What BreakFree Does

+- Teaches smokers how to **escape nicotine step-by-step**
+- Helps users handle cravings with a **90-second Craving Wave System**
+- Prevents relapse using **trigger prediction & identity rewiring**
+- Provides **family & friend support mode** with safe scripts
+- Offers **psychologist & ex-smoker guidance**
+- Follows **Allen Carr philosophy** (no fear, no substitutes, no punishment)
+- 100% guilt-free design — **no streaks, no shaming, no force**
+- Also supports **mobile addiction recovery** using dopamine-awareness tools

+---

+## 🧠 Tech Stack

+**Frontend:** React Native
+**Backend:** Node.js, Express.js
+**Database:** PostgreSQL (with pgvector for behavioural memory)
+**AI Coach:** LLM-based craving, relapse & emotional support
+**Admin Panel:** React Web

+---

+## 📌 Current Status

+This repository is for **hackathon submission**.
+Prototype development is in progress.
+Full source code will be uploaded as modules are completed.

+---

+## 🎥 Demo Video

+A demo video will be added soon.

+---

+## 🌐 App / Web Access

+Mobile app is under development.
+Web dashboard (admin panel) coming soon.

+---

+## 📁 Documents

+- Project Abstract (BreakFree_Abstract.docx)
+- System Architecture (coming soon)
+- User Flow Diagrams (coming soon)
+- Craving Wave Model (coming soon)

+All documents will be available in the connected Google Drive folder.

+---

+## 📬 Contact

+**Project Lead:** Vuddavolu Varaha Venkata Sai Sri Charan
+**Email:** cherrysop00@gmail.com

+---

+## ⭐ Summary

+BreakFree is the first digital system built on the belief that **people don’t quit addiction—they escape it**.
+By removing the psychological illusion behind cravings and replacing discipline-based methods with awareness and identity shift, BreakFree aims to redefine addiction recovery globally.